ashishthomas/Landing-Website/README.md

 #1. clone this project
 ~ git clone

 #2.
-Open the App.jsx file in your browser
+Open index.html file in your browser
-~ open App.Jsx
+~ open Index.html

 #3.
-Select the path to open the project folder
-~ open App.Jsx

-#4.
 Open Live Server in the localhost
 ~ http://127.0.0.1:5500/index.html

 #4.
 Enjoy!